Testing

 Vitest configurations are specific to the main and renderer processes due to their different environments:

-- Environment: node(as the main process runs in a Node.js environment).
+node(as the main process runs in a Node.js environment). - Setup File:

-- It uses memfsfor an in-memory file system for tests involving file operations.
+memfsfor an in-memory file system for tests involving file operations. - Includes a

 - This setup file is crucial.
 It mocks global